Rudxain/Z-Dash/README.md

 This is intended to deviate from some of RobTop's design decisions, since I don't agree with them.
 It's also intended to fix his "non undo-able" mistakes.

+There will be emphasis on sight-readability and accessibility, from the very start.

 This game won't have main levels/maps.
 It's just a platform for making and playing.

 I'll try my best to make modding/resource-packs as friendly as possible, providing APIs.
 The first implementations will be unstable, until the community reaches a consensus.